uabrc/uabrc.github.io/docs/cheaha/getting_started.md

-# GettingStarted
+# Getting Started

 Cheaha is a cluster computing environment for UAB researchers.
-Information about the history and future plans for Cheaha is available on the [Cheaha](https://docs.uabgrid.uab.edu/wiki/Cheaha) page.
+Information about the history and future plans for Cheaha is available on the [Cheaha](/Cheaha) page.

 ## Access (Cluster Account Request)